QALS - Queensland Artificial Limb Service

 QALS is the administration service responsible for the provision of definitive prosthetic services to eligible residents of Queensland through the Queensland Government's 'Artificial Limb Scheme'.

 The Artificial Limb Scheme funds a variety of standard definitive prosthetic services for people requiring a definitive prosthesis (artificial limb), for basic day to day activities.
-Annual funding limbs apply to all services provided through QALS.
+Annual funding limits apply to all services funded through QALS.

-Registration with QALS is a simple process and normally completing a single form is all that is required, depending on the circumstances.
-The person requiring the funding support for definitive prosthetic services must be listed on a current Medicare Card with no restrictions and permanent resident of Queensland.
+Registration with QALS is a simple process, normally a single page form is all that is required, depending on the circumstances.
+The person requiring the funding support for definitive prosthetic services must be:

 Prosthetic services are funded by QALS on the understanding that consumers wear and use their prosthetic limbs at their own risk.